lguohan/OCP-Networking-Project-Community-Contributions/sai/doc/SAI-Proposal-13-Hash.md

 Default hash objects for these attributes should be created when the switch is initialized.
 Users could override them with their own hash object later.

-Sai hash object takes two steps to achieve its goal:
+SAI hash object takes two steps to achieve its goal:

 1. Extract certain fields from the packet.
 2. Compute the hash value based on the hash algorithm.

+There are two ways to extract the fields from the packet:

+* Native Fields: The pre-defined fields, e.g., the source IP address for a IP packet, or the source port of a TCP packet.
+* UDF Group: UDF Group contains a set of UDFs.
+Each UDF match each the packet based on its rule.
+When a packet goes through a UDF group, all the UDFs that can match the packet will extract their fields.
+The extracted fields will be combined.

-There are two ways to extract the fields from the packet.
-The first one is to used the pre-defined fields, e.g., the source IP address for a IP packet, or the source port of a TCP packet.
-The second one is to use UDF (User Defined Field), which provides users the flexibility to extract customized fields from packets.
-SAI allows users to use both ways simultaneously.
-Hash algortihm is pre-defined.
-Currently, SAI supports the CRC based algorithm, the XOR based algorithm, and the random based algortihm.
+The SAI hash algorithm and the hash seed are globally defined.
+They are signed as attributes of the switch.
+Currently, SAI hash algorithm supports the CRC based algorithm, the XOR based algorithm, and the random based algortihm.

 ## Specification ##